gramineproject/gramine/CI-Examples/lighttpd/README.md

 # Lighttpd Example

-This directory contains an example for running lighttpd in Graphene, including the Makefile and a template for generating the manifest.
+This directory contains an example for running lighttpd in Gramine, including the Makefile and a template for generating the manifest.

 # Building lighttpd source